 The first thing we’ll do is confirm your penile shrinkage condition isn’t being caused by a hormone imbalance or another issue.

 Subsequently, we’ll start you on our groundbreaking new testes restoration treatment process.
 Born from our patented ExoSurge™ technology for healing penile trauma, we employ urologic grade shockwave therapy (LISW) directly upon each testicle.
-This proprietary treatment process actually stimulates function of the Leydig cells and generates new stem cell restoration activity throughout the testes.
+This proprietary treatment process actually stimulates function of the Leydig cells and generates new cell restoration activity throughout the testes.
 This tandem triggers increased testes size.
 Additionally, enhanced Leydig cells usually result in a 10-20% natural boost of your testosterone production.

-While ExoSurge™ Shockwave Therapy treatments are quick and painless, it takes a few weeks for the induced stem cell activity and repair to occur.
+While ExoSurge™ Shockwave Therapy treatments are quick and painless, it takes a few weeks for the induced regenerative cell activity and repair to occur.
 Most patients start noticing improvement within four weeks.
 We can repeat the therapy every six to eight weeks and most men experience noticeable improvement in testicle size within three treatments.